nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Note: Some interim steps are omitted for simplicity.
 Full details are in the sequence diagram below.

-Given below is an example usage scenario for how the task mark command mechanism behaves at each step.
+Given below is an example of a usage scenario for how the task mark command mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.